 We suggest keeping a copy of “Mr Bump” around your neck just to make it SUPER clear that you haven’t just been in an accident!

-We love this idea from teacher Kat – go as a golden ticket from Charlie and the Chocolate Factory!
-SUPER EASY!
+We love this idea from teacher Kat – she dressed as a golden ticket from Charlie and the Chocolate Factory!

 Simply cut an old yellow pillow case in half, and using fabric pens or sharpies, draw on the wording and designs you see in the picture.
-Then using safety pins, simply pin it to a black t shirt and you’re done!
+Then using safety pins, simply pin it to a black t shirt, then you’re done!

 A firm favourite in schools all over the world.
 Become an Oompa Loompa for the day from family favourite Charlie and the Chocolate Factory.

 I love this photo.
 The reluctance of one and the exuberance of the other!
-Not everyone likes dressing up though.
+Not everyone likes dressing up though do they?

 For this costume it couldn’t be easier, simply use a red and white stripy t shirt, add blue jogging bottoms and a red bobble hat.
 Add hilarious glasses to complete the look!

-Don’t forget to carry round a pile of books…
+Don’t forget to carry around a pile of books…

 Either make or wear a blue hat, then using a flattened brown cardboard box, cut out and draw on the outline of a house.

 Add cardboard loops to the back to help carry it around.
 Done!